-The beauty of striving for improved metabolic fitness is that it is in our control.
+The beauty of striving for improved metabolic health is that it is in our control.
 Where we fall along the spectrum of metabolic health has largely to do with our dietary and lifestyle choices and is dependent on making consistent, well-informed decisions.